poy/onpar/README.md

 ### Avoiding Closure
 Why bother with returning values from a `BeforeEach`?
 To avoid closure of course!
 When running `Spec`s in parallel (which they always do), each variable needs a new instance to avoid race conditions.
 If you use closure, then this gets tough.
 So onpar will pass the arguments to the given function.

+### Extending onpar
+onpar strives to be simple.
+Some projects may require/prefer an alternative verbage.
+For an example of this check out [onpar-ginkgo](https://github.com/apoydence/onpar-ginkgo).